sakalisi/WearableRobotics_UW_Proj_Wi25/README.md

+## Repository Used for the Wearable Robotics Project ##

+We use the following datasets:

 HELLO!
 THANK YOU FOR YOUR INTEREST IN OUR DATASET!

 For easy access to the dataset with dropbox check our lab's website: